Louis-QiuyuLu/Louis-QiuyuLu.github.io/_pages/notes-on-stem.md

 \text{DSC}(MP, P) = \frac{2 |MP \cap P|}{|MP| + |P|} < 1
 $$

+Given that medical physics encompasses various topics, including radiation, imaging, and nuclear medicine, different emphases may arise depending on personal interests.
+For radiation-focused paths, nuclear physics and dosimetry are essential; for imaging-focused paths, image processing and related mathematical methods are more important.
+However, based on my own experience and observations of peers who have achieved remarkable results, there is no harm in developing a broad horizon and cultivating strong problem-solving fundamentals, especially at the early stages of one’s career.

+As L. D. Landau once advised students of physics:

+> “As to your question concerning the study of theoretical physics, I can state only that it is necessary to learn ALL its main branches, and the sequence of study is dictated by their mutual relationship.
+As a method of study, I can only emphasize that you must perform all the calculations by yourself, and must not leave it to the authors of the books you have read.”
+> – *L. D. Landau, cited in E. M. Lifshitz, Am.
+J. Phys.
+45, 415 (1977); doi: 10.1119/1.10828*

 Nevertheless, the theoretical foundations outlined below reflect only my personal experience and biases.
 They are offered tentatively, for readers to consider at their own discretion.

 # Fundamental Commonly Covered in Undergraduate